 Since January 2012, Georgia has been part of Canada's Military Training and Cooperation Program (MTCP).
-The MCTP offers bilateral development assistance programs with developing non-NATO countries, including some of the following objectives: promote democratic principles, the rule of law, the protection of human rights and international stability, promote Canadian bilateral foreign and defence relations and build peace support operational capacity amongst Canada's peacekeeping partners.
-The three pillars of the MTCP programme are language training, staff training and professional development and peace support operations training.
+The MCTP offers bilateral development assistance programs to developing non-NATO countries.
+A few of the objectives include: to promote democratic principles, the rule of law, the protection of human rights and international stability; to promote Canadian bilateral foreign and defense relations; and, to build peace support operational capacity amongst Canada's peacekeeping partners.
+The three pillars of the MTCP program are language training, staff training and professional development and peace support operations training.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .